ammapanin/aserwaah.github.io/index.md

 * Cognitive consequences of insecure national belonging
 ###### (with Ritwik Banerjee, Joseph Gomes, and Emmy Lindstam)

 * Platform competition between religious organisations.
-Evidence from Pentecostal churches in Ghana.
 ###### (with Emmanuelle Auriol, Eva Raiber and Paul Seabright)

 * Using religion to ensure mental health in Ghana